Mak2006/python-rest-app-cont/README.md

 1. With debug on we made some changes to `server.py` and refresh the browser.
 We are able to see the changes.

 ### Project organization
-1. We use the generic Flask based structure and adopt structure which can be enhanced in the future.
+1. We use the generic directory structure, our app is mathapp and a module, tests are separated,
 ```
-my_app/
+mathapp/
     - server.py  # serves a monolith , contain view, model
     - configuration.py
     - __init__.py
     - static/
        - home.html  # our landing page
-       - css/
-        - js/
-        - images/
-            - home.png
-    - tests
+tests/
     - functional
     - unit
-    - model
 ```
-1. we create the `__init__.py` empty file, so that we can treat it as moudle
+1. we create the `__init__.py` empty file, so that we can treat `mathapp` as a moudle

 ### Test run the application.
 `python server.py` launces this and the application would be available at the stock URL